Codesai/curso-tdd-java/katas-java/awkward-dependencies-examples/problematic-discount/README.md

 ## Goal
 Recognizing awkward dependencies (FIRS violations).

-1. Examine the code and the tests that are disabled.
+1. Examine the code and the tests.

    a.
 What's the problem with the existing test?